 “Being this close to a wild silver back was like nothing I had ever experienced.
 I couldn’t look away, mesmerized by his size, fur, facial expressions, and his complete lack of interest in us.
 How are we able to get so close?” – Amy

 “The picture of this lion cub is one of my favorite images I’ve ever taken.
-On a game drive in South Africa, we came upon a pride of lions laying in the grass.
+On a South Africa safari, we came upon a pride of lions laying in the grass.
 This little cub was curious.
 It sat up and yawned, flashing its teeth before looking directly at us.
 I quickly snapped this photo before it got up to follow its mom.
 Together they walked to a nearby water hole where we watched them sit side-by-side drinking, periodically glancing up.” – Haley

 “The geladas are an unusual species.
 You have to make a trip to the Semien Mountains in Ethiopia to see them.
 I was fortunate to walk amongst these wonderful creatures.
 There were hundreds playing and huddling together near a cliff in the midst of rain.
 I could not believe I was within a few feet of these fascinating monkeys, better known as the ‘bleeding-heart monkey’.
 It was truly an amazing experience to observe them in such close proximity.” – Jamie